HQ: London, UK

 GMO-free pork cultivated from cells.

-Although pork has nearly half the carbon footprint per pound as beef, we eat twice as much.
+Although pork has nearly half the carbon footprint per pound as beef, we eat twice as much of it.
 Pork is now the world’s most popular meat, accounting for 35% of global consumption.
-And it’s growing, driven up by Chinese demand, which accounts roughly half of all pork sales.
-Yet, industrial pork production is tied to infectious diseases like Swine Fever that killed as much as 40% of China’s pig population in 2019.
+And it’s growing, driven up by Chinese demand, which accounts for roughly half of all pork sales.
+Industrial pork production is also tied to infectious diseases like Swine Fever that killed nearly 40% of China’s pig population in 2019.

 How it Works

-Higher Steaks produces non- genetically modified bacon and pork belly from cultured cells, without losing the taste or texture of meat from animals.
-Using a novel approach involving induced pluripotent stem cell (iPSCs), they are able to efficiently convert minimally-invasive blood samples into full-fledged muscle, fat, and skin tissues without needing to genetically modify any of cell DNA.
+Higher Steaks produces non-genetically modified bacon and pork belly from cultured cells, without losing the taste or texture of meat from animals.
+Using a novel approach involving induced pluripotent stem cells (iPSCs), they can efficiently convert minimally-invasive blood samples into full-fledged muscle, fat, and skin tissues without needing to genetically modify any cell DNA.

 The novelty of their approach is to succeed in using iPSCs without genetic modification.
-It allows more efficient cell differentiation, or the process of turning stem cells in muscle, fat, and skin tissue.
-This points toward a more scalable path to meat production, while preserving a quicker path to regulatory and consumer acceptance in key geographies, particularly in the European Union.
+It allows for more efficient cell differentiation, or the process of turning stem cells into muscle, fat, and skin tissue.
+This points toward a more scalable path to meat production while preserving a quicker path to regulatory and consumer acceptance in key geographies, particularly in the UK and European Union.

 % less CO2e